 - Being ‘change-ready’

 - Being capable, adaptable, resourceful, and innovative

 - Learning from experience and ‘build back better’.

 Individuals, families, and communities must be prepared to look after themselves for around five days and more.
 Civil Defence resources are prioritised, and for some communities this may mean having to fend for yourself for more than three days.
 This means you need to be prepared.

-Contact the Taranaki Disabilities Information Centre - 06 759 0019 Learn how you and your whanau can STAY SAFE, STAY INFORMED and get thru.
+Contact the Taranaki Disabilities Information Centre on 06 759 0019 and learn how you and your whanau can STAY SAFE, STAY INFORMED and get through.